Antilag system

-In turbocharged internal combustion engines, an anti-lag system (ALS) is a method of reducing turbo lag in racing or performance applications.
+In internal combustion engines with turbochargers, an anti-lag system (ALS) is a method of reducing turbo lag in racing or performance applications.
 It works by retarding ignition timing and adding extra fuel (and sometimes air) to balance an inherent loss in combustion efficiency with increased pressure at the turbine.
 The excess fuel/air mixture escapes through the exhaust valves and combusts in the hot exhaust manifold, spooling the turbocharger and creating higher usable pressure.

 Overview

 ALSes were first used in the early days of turbocharging in Formula One in the 1980s until fuel restrictions made their use unsuitable.
 The technology later became common in rally cars because of increased turbo lag from the mandated restrictor plate at the intake.
 The restrictor results in a significant intake pressure drop; the pressure ratio for a given boost level is much higher, and the turbocharger must spin much faster to produce the same boost as it would unrestricted, significantly increasing turbo lag.

 An ALS requires an air bypass, generally done in one of two ways.
-The first method is to use a throttle air bypass that circumvents the throttle and feeds air to the engine; this may be an external bypass valve or a solenoid that slightly opens the throttle 12-20 degrees.
+The first method is to use a throttle air bypass that circumvents the throttle and feeds air to the engine; this may be an external bypass valve or a solenoid that slightly opens the throttle 12–20 degrees.
 The second method is to use a bypass that feeds charge air (pressurized intake air between the turbo compressor and intake valves) directly to the exhaust manifold.

 Types

 Throttle bypass

 The throttle bypass or "throttle kick" system is combined with ignition timing retardation and slight fuel enrichment (mainly to provide cooling).
-Typically, ignition occurs at 35-45° ATDC.
+Typically, ignition occurs at 35–45° ATDC (after top dead center).
 This late ignition causes very little expansion of the gas in the cylinder, so that the pressure and temperature are kept high when the exhaust valve opens.
 At the same time, the amount of torque delivered to the crankshaft is very small (just enough to keep the engine running).
 The higher exhaust pressure and temperature, combined with increased mass flow, are enough to keep the turbocharger spinning at high speed.
-When the throttle is opened up, again ignition and fuel injection return to normal.
+When the throttle is opened up, ignition and fuel injection return to normal.

 Since many engine components are exposed to extreme temperatures and high-pressure pulses during ALS operation, this kind of system places a large amount of stress on the engine, turbocharger, and exhaust manifold.
 In addition to temperature issues, uncontrolled turbo speeds can quickly destroy the turbocharger.
 In most applications, the ALS is automatically deactivated to prevent overheating when the coolant reaches a temperature of 110–115 °C.